James Robert Hoffman: Auxiliary Bishop and Bishop of Toledo

 Hoffman was named by Pope John Paul II as the sixth bishop of Toledo on December 16, 1980.
 He was installed by Archbishop Bernardin at Rosary Cathedral in Toledo on February 17, 1981.

 Hoffman was criticized for his handling of sexual abuse cases in the diocese, which had 11 lawsuits filed against it.
-In 1992, he placed the Rev. Robert J. Fisher in active ministry after the latter admitted to molesting a 14-year-old girl and spent 30 days in prison.
-He later suspended Fisher in 2002 due to "the media climate," but said he had no plans to remove other such priests.
+In 1992, he placed Reverend Robert J. Fisher in active ministry after the latter had admitted to molesting a 14-year-old girl and spent 30 days in prison.
+He suspended Fisher in 2002 due to "the media climate," but said he had no plans to remove other such priests.
 He later declared, "My difficulty with zero tolerance is that the Gospel teaches reconciliation.
 We believe in forgiveness."

+Death

 James Hoffman died from cancer at the Ursuline Center in Toledo on February 8, 2003, at age 70.
 He is buried at St. Ann Cemetery in Fremont.